 I wanted to try this recipe for a simple reason: I normally hate mortadella, or at least the cold cut sold in stores and sliced to order.
 I was curious to see if I’d like it homemade.
 I picked two recipes and techniques and meshed them then added my little touch, but mostly relied on Chef Marlene Mattar’s instructions and ingredients (although she actually uses a much easier method, merely mixing the entire meat paste into a couple sausages).
 Its an easy dish to make, but it is way more fun if you can enlist a partner to help out.
 It’s also versatile and could be stuffed with whole garlic cloves or something besides pistachios.
 My next try, I will use whole pistachios and perhaps shape it into one large sausage instead of two smaller ones.
 In any case, I had fun making it with my Syrian friend Hanane who was eager to try it (she comes from the Golan Heights, not Aleppo), especially because her four kids love mortadella.
 I also had fun eating it, slathering it with French mustard and adding some cornichons.
 It can be served at room temperature or slightly warmed-up, either on its own with a side (I used dandelions aka hindbeh), sliced thin, or sandwiched in bread with condiments and raw veggies.

-Mortadella (Homemade Bologna)Joumana Accad Mediterranean, Middle Eastern February 4, 2020 Main Dish, Meats, Sandwiches, Syrian, Italian, Aleppo food, meatloaf, bologna, homemade,
+Mortadella (Homemade Bologna)Joumana Accad Mediterranean, Middle Eastern February 4, 2020 Main Dish, Meats, Sandwiches, Syrian, Italian, Aleppo food, meatloaf, bologna, homemade, tagged,

 Prep Time: 1 hour